itolimaesther/itolimaesther/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Esther a Frontend Developer passionate about making the web accessible with a seamless user-interface, building and supporting tech communities.

 ## 🙋‍♂️
 I love sharing my knowledge on the things I have learned.
-I'm a Women Techmakers Ambassador and a Co-organizer of Google Developers Group.
+Former Women Techmakers Ambassador and a Co-organizer of Google Developers Group.
 When I'm not coding, you can find me learning something on youtube or listening to music.

 - 😄 My Pronouns: She/Her